hmaerki/experiment_micropython/canbus_example/README.md

 received: b'off'
 received: b'on'
 ```
+Note, that there is a `>>>` before `received: b'on'`.
+This indicates, that `import canbus_receiver_interrupt` returned and the command prompt is active again.
+But the interrupt handler is still active in the backgroud.

 # Implementation
-It is about the simples program to demonstrate CAN-bus communication.
+It is about the simplest program to demonstrate CAN-bus communication.

-There are two receiver: `canbus_receiver_polling.py` is polling in the main-loop. `canbus_receiver_interrupt.py` gives the main-loop free but a interrupts service is called whenever a CAN-telegram arrives.
+There are two implementations of the receiver:
+ - `canbus_receiver_polling.py` is polling in the main-loop.
+ - `canbus_receiver_interrupt.py` gives the control back to the command prompt but a interrupts service is called whenever a CAN-telegram arrives.

 # Baud-Rate-Table
 The settings for the baudrates may be evaluated by the following script.